Glienicker Brücke

 The Captain of Köpenick

-Who doesn't know him, the Captain of Köpenick, who needed nothing more than a secon-hand uniform and a convincing personality to play an ingenious trick on the Wilhelmine military state?
-As a cobbler from East Prussia, already convicted multiple times for minor offenses, Wilhelm Voigt took command of a group of gullible soldiers on October 16, 1906.
-He occupied the town hall of Köpenick, arrested the mayor, and looted the city treasury.
-Originally sentenced to four years in prison, Voigt, whose stroke of genius made headlines around the world, was pardoned by Kaiser Wilhelm II in 1908.
-After his release, he impersonated the false Captain of Köpenick several more times before relocating to Luxembourg in 1910, where he died in poverty in 1922.
-In addition to a monument at the town hall of Köpenick, there is a permanent exhibition in the local museum with numerous exhibited items and informative panels about the Köpenick affair, which has been artistically depicted multiple times, such as in Carl Zuckmayer's play "The Captain of Köpenick".
+Who does not know him, the Captain of Köpenick, who needed nothing more than a uniform from the junk and a convincing personality to play an ingenious trick on the Wilhelmine military state?
+A cobbler from East Prussia, already convicted several times for minor offenses, Wilhelm Voigt placed a squad of bona fide soldiers under his command on October 16, 1906, occupied Köpenick's town hall, arrested the mayor and looted the town treasury.
+Originally sentenced to four years in prison, Voigt, whose stroke of genius went around the world, was pardoned by Kaiser Wilhelm II in 1908.
+After his release, he performed several more times as the false Captain of Köpenick before moving to Luxembourg in 1910, where he died impoverished in 1922.
+In addition to a monument at the town hall of Köpenick, there is a permanent exhibition in the local history museum with numerous exhibits and informative panels on the Köpenickiade, which was processed artistically several times, for example in Carl Zuckmayer's play "The Captain of Köpenick".

 Kolonistendorf im Oderbruch

-After being drained from the 18th century onwards, the Oderbruch region developed into one of the most fascinating small landscapes in Europe.
-In 2022, the Oderbruch became the first cultural landscape to receive the European Heritage Seal, as it uniquely symbolizes the ideals and history of the European Union.
-Some of the 40 cultural heritage sites are located directly along the R1 European Cycle Route or can be reached with a short detour.
-These include the Neuhardenberg Village school, the Letschin Local History Museum, the Wilhelmsaue Post Mill, the Wollup Local History Museum and the Buschdorf basketry Museum.
+After being drained from the 18th century onwards, the Oderbruch developed into one of the most interesting small landscapes in Europe.
+In 2022, the Oderbruch was the first cultural landscape to receive the European Heritage Seal, because the ideals and history of the European Union are symbolized here in a special way.
+Some of the total of 40 cultural heritage sites are located directly on the R1 European Cycle Route or can be reached with a short detour.
+These include the Neuhardenberg village school, the Letschin local history rooms, the Wilhelmsaue windmill, the Wollup local history room and the Buschdorf basketry museum.

 » read more